 Katherine Smith from Boston College Center for Corporate Citizenship also raises an interesting point:

 With Datamaran Benchmark, users have access to millions of data points on non-financial reporting trends by over 7,000 companies worldwide.
-Datamaran will spot patterns previously unseen by the human eye.
+Watch this video to see how Datamaran can help to enhance your service offerings, support business development and enable evidence-based research and trend analysis.

 Based on a consistent methodology developed by Datamaran’s industry, legal and data science experts, these insights support benchmarking, materiality assessments and business development activities.